-lcon Description Server/host: Represents the top level of your site's tree structure.
-Blue folder: A folder discovered by "guessing" and not by crawling.
-Yellow folder: A folder whose contents are available over your Web site.
+lcon Description

 Grey folder: A folder indicating the discovery of an item via path truncation.
 Once the parent is found, the folder will display in either blue or yellow, depending on its properties.

 File.

 Query or post.

 1 DOM event.

-Icons superimposed on a folder or file indicate a discovered vulnerability lcon Description O A red dot with an exclamation point indicates the object contains a critical vulnerability.
+Icons superimposed on a folder or file indicate a discovered vulnerability lcon Description TO .
+A red dot with an exclamation point indicates the object contains a critical vulnerability.
 An attacker might have the ability to execute commands on the server or retrieve and modify private information.
 A red dot indicates the object contains a high vulnerability.
 Generally, the ability to view source code, files out of the Web root, and sensitive error messages.
 A gold dot indicates the object contains a medium vulnerability.
 These are generally non-HTML errors or issues that could be sensitive.
 A blue dot indicates the object contains a low vulnerability.
 These are generally interesting issues, or issues that could potentially become higher ones. (i) An "i" in a blue circle indicates an informational item.
 These are interesting points in the site, or certain applications or Web servers.
 A red check mark indicates a "best practice" violation.